jtenerelli017/21F-CISC372-Team-2-Final-Project/README.md

 View the resulting slurm file for the answer.
 You should get an answer of 220.
 Run this command (replace ??? with the actual numbers):
 $ cat slurm-???.out

-# 2. Run serial code with larger data set
+# 2. Run/profile serial code with larger data set
-Open ./knapsack_large/.
+Open ./knapsack_large_gprof/.
 This directory contains a modified version of the serial code.
 It has a larger data set.
+It will also be profiled using GProf.

 Download the contents of the directory and place on the login node of bridges2.
 Run this command to compile:
-$ gcc knapsack_large.c -o knapsack_large
+$ gcc -Wall -pg knapsack_large.c -o knapsack_large_gprof

 Run this command to execute the batch script:
-$ sbatch knapsack_large.bat
+$ sbatch knapsack_large_gprof.bat

 View the resulting slurm file for the answer.
 You should get an answer of ???.
 Run this command (replace ??? with the actual numbers):
 $ cat slurm-???.out

+View results of profiling by running these commands:
+$ gprof knapsack_large_gprof gmon.out > analysis.txt
+$ cat analysis.txt